yuanhuisun/Progressus/README.md

-Progressus - Free business/corporate Bootstrap template
+Personal Portal - A Easy Entry for Personal Use
 =============

-Progressus is a free, responsive, nice-looking business template based on Bootstrap HTML/CSS framework.
+Intentionally Personal Portal is a esay entry point for personal use empowered by Progressus, which is a free, responsive, nice-looking business template based on Bootstrap HTML/CSS framework.

 License